 The Education Institution character area is made up of an area in southeast Waynesboro that includes the county middle school, high school, library, Augusta Technical College campus, park and recreation center, the jail and other institutional uses.
 Public institutions such as schools and government buildings located on individual lots throughout the county are not part of this character area and are included within other character areas listed.

 - Pedestrian friendly - Minimize impervious surfaces

 - Public/Institution - Parks/Recreation/Conservation

-• Complete greenway trail connecting this district to Downtown Waynesboro
+• Enhance greenway trail connecting this district to Downtown Waynesboro with amenities for walking, biking, hiking

 LAND USE: CHARACTER AREAS MAP 8: TOWN OF GIRARD